 It is important to note that not all license holders are members of the trade organization, or believe in restricting an already limited market.
 However, former state Senator Pam Althoff, the current executive director of MCAI, made the stance clear in the Chicago Tribune article, stating, “My organization believes they have the current capacity to meet the demand.
 Until we see substantive data that indicates differently, we support no new cultivation licenses.”1

 IL NORML Report Clearly Reflects Need For More Licensed Growers in IL

 The IL NORML report may arguably contain the substantive data needed for new considerations; where they’ve charted the increased scaling needed to more realistically meet the estimated market demand.
 Using even conservative estimates, the operation of every cultivating license would need to increase by 30 to 50 times or more.
 According to the report, a 30,000ft2 facility would need to become about 600,000ft2 to meet this demand, and it’s not likely that every facility can, or will want to expand their production.
 If demand does, in fact, outstrip supply, prices will be likely to skyrocket, and there could quickly be shortages as the whole state goes dry.

 IL NORML Report: A Closer Look At The Findings

-MPG = Marijuana Policy Group; Tables Compare IL & CO; Bar Graph represents forecasted demand based on existing MPP (Marijuana Pilot Program) data and findings by MPG.
+MPG = Marijuana Policy Group; Tables Compare IL & CO; Bar Graph represents forecasted demand based on existing MPP (Marijuana Policy Project) data and findings by MPG.

 Despite Canada’s best efforts to supply the legal market, Canada began running out of cannabis after only 2 days of nationwide legalization.